A Guide to Contract Manufacturing in Vietnam

 - Strong port access and multiple international gateways

-- A growing ecosystem of local and foreign-owned factories
+- Growing ecosystem of local and foreign-owned factories

-For brands and OEMs seeking flexibility, Vietnam provides a hedge against trade volatility, labor risk, and overreliance on one geography.
+For brands and OEMs seeking flexibility, contract manufacturing in Vietnam provides a hedge against trade volatility, labor risk, and overreliance on one geographical area.

 Factors to Consider Before Outsourcing to Vietnam